 The Bhagamandala Triveni Sangam is the confluence of three rivers – Kaveri, Kannige, and Sujyothi.
 This confluence is located bang opposite the Bhagandeswara temple.
 Of these, Sujyothi is supposed to be a mythical river just like Saraswati is supposed to be at Prayag.

 This is a lovely site.
 You can see two rivers flowing peacefully and merging together into a single identity.
 There are small bridges on top of both the rivers where you can go and admire the Triveni Sangam from various angles.
 The river here is full of turtles and fish.

 There are small temples surrounding the Sangam.
 I saw the Shivalinga and Nandi on the banks and again Naga figures under the trees everywhere.

-- Ideally, go early morning while it is still cool to climb the Brahmgiri hill as well as the steps of the Talakaveri Temple.
+- Ideally, go early morning while it is still cool to climb the Brahmgiri hill as well as the steps of this temple.

 - There are buses that ply from Madikeri to this place.
 We took a taxi as we wanted to cover many more spots along with it.

 - To do all three spots, including a hike to Brahmgiri Hill at leisure, you need a full day.